vijilAI/docs/source/dome/gettingstarted.md

 Dome is available as a `.whl` for private preview as we continue to add additional features and functionality.
 Please contact us if you're interested in trying out Dome.

+Dome uses our in-house library `vijil-core`, for various functionalities.
+If you are interested in trying out Dome, please contact us to recieve access.
 Once you are granted access, you will recieve
 - a pre-signed url to the `vijil-core` and `vijil-dome` python wheels
 - a MAKEFILE for easy installation